 Vanilla works well with the flavour of chocolate and coconut.
 But if you've not a fan, free free to leave it out.

-Making these healthy chocolate coconut truffles is a very quick and simple process.
 Gently heat the coconut oil, honey and vanilla in a pan until melted.
 Then stir in the cocoa and desiccated coconut.
 At this point the mixture will look quite wet and oily, but it will transform into something delicious very quickly.

 You'll need to chill the mixture in the fridge for about 30 minutes before you can shape it.
 After just half an hour, it will be quite firm.
 Scrape it up with a spoon and portion it out.
-Then, roll it into about 10 balls.
+Then, roll it into about 10 coconut balls.

-I tend to leave these coconut truffles naked.
+I tend to leave these chocolate coconut truffles naked.
 I have tried rolling them in cocoa, but in my experience the cocoa disappears very quickly as they are so moist.
 The truffles themselves also disappear very quickly!

-These little treats do need to be kept cold to keep their shape, so store them in the fridge.
+Coconut truffle balls do need to be kept cold to keep their shape, so store them in the fridge.
 They'll keep well for up to a month, although they'll be difficult to resist.
 They are ideal for the wintry festive season.

 Serving suggestions